 - Start typing a name in the editor, and use intention action as described in the section

-- In the Class to Import suggestion list, select the class you want to be ignored,
+- In the Class to Import suggestion list, select the class you want

 and click the right arrow to reveal the nested list of intention actions.
 IntelliJ IDEA suggests